codegaze/codegaze.github.io/_posts/2015-08-09-highlighting-ruby-code-in-jekyll.md

 keywords: jekyll, highlight, codegaze, ruby, static site, jekyll problem
 description: How to overcome problems with highlighting ruby code in Jekyll
 header_img: highlighting_ruby.jpg
+post_description: A few days ago I was trying to write a tutorial about creating a simple dynamic menu for Jekyll and I came across a strange problem while I was trying to show and highlight some ruby code.
 ---

 A few days ago I was trying to write a [tutorial](https://codegaze.github.io/2015/08/08/how-to-create-a-dynamic-navigation-menu-in-jekyll/){:target="_blank"} about creating a simple dynamic menu for Jekyll and I came across a strange problem while I was trying to show and highlight some ruby code.